 - When the plant is about 2 metres tall, pinch out the top of the plant.
 This helps the plant to focus its energy into growing tomatoes rather than the plant growing.

-As soon as you have tiny green tomatoes in your greenhouse, start to feed the plant.
-This is known as the first truss set.
-After the first feed, the plants should then be fed at least once a week.
-Feed by mixing 20ml (1/2 capful) of the tomato feed with 4.5 litres of water.
-Apply this to the base of the plant until the soil has become completely saturated.
+As soon as you have tiny green tomatoes in your greenhouse, start to feed the plant – this is known as the first truss set.
 If growing tomatoes outdoors, start to feed once the second truss has set.
-Feed every 10 to 14 days using the Westland Big Tom feed in a concentrate mix.
+Feed every 4-5 days in the greenhouse and feed every 10 to 14 days if outdoors.

 Following our advice and using Westland Big Tom to feed your tomatoes should result in you having a fantastic yield of home-grown, big and juicy tomatoes.